Chart Color Schemes

 Yagoona - Birrong features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.8% of all households, including 42.6% couples with children, 17.5% couples without children, and 16.0% single parent families.
-Non-family households constitute the remaining 22.2%, with lone person households at 19.8% and group households making up 2.4%.
-The median household size is 3.2 people, which is larger than the Greater Sydney average of 3.1.
+Family households comprise 77.8% of all households, including 42.6% couples with children, 17.5% couples without children, and 16.0% single parent families.
+Non-family households make up the remaining 22.2%, with lone person households at 19.8% and group households comprising 2.4% of the total.
+The median household size is 3.2 people, larger than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households